brownhci/WebGazer/README.md

 Examples of how WebGazer.js works can be found [here](https://webgazer.cs.brown.edu/#examples).

-### How to run the Calibration Example HTML
+### How to run the Example HTML files

+Within the `/www` directory there are two example HTML files:

-The Calibration HTML File provides the additional features of an integrated action bar that provides the functionality of a calibration system, accuracy measurements and an informative "help" module.
+* `calibration.html`: this example includes additional user feedback, such as a 9-point calibration sequence, accuracy measurements and an informative "help" module.

-This is a good example that shows how WebGazer can be used.
+* `collision.html`: this example contains a game where the user can move an orange ball with their eyes, which in turn collides with multiple blue balls.

+To run the example files as a server:

-1. Clone and build the repository using the steps listed above (including downloading NodeJS and running `npm install`)
+1. Clone the repository and download NodeJS using the steps listed above
-2. Run the index.html file as a server by running the command `browser-sync start --server --files="**/*" --startPath="www/index.html"` in the WebGazer directory
+2. `cd www` # move into the www directory
+3. `npm install` # download the additional dependencies needed for calibration.html
+4. `browser-sync start --server --files "*"` # run the webpage index.html as a server

 ## Browser Support